Offsetting of deterioration

 4. Procurement of offsetting

-5. Application to the Centre for Economic Development, Transport and the Environment for a decision on the compensation equivalence of an offset
+5. Application to the Centre for Economic Development, Transport and the Environment for a decision on the equivalence of an offset

 The offset must be equivalent to the deterioration in terms of its quality and quantity and it must take place in an equivalent biogeographic area as specified in the Decree.
-Read more in sections 1, 4, 7 and 8 of the Decree of the Ministry of the Environment on Voluntary Ecological Compensation.
+Read more in sections 1, 4, 7 and 8 of the Decree of the Ministry of the Environment on Voluntary Ecological Offsetting.